-National Association of Boards of Pharmacy® Universal Inspection Form Sterile Compounding Inspection f or US P < 797 7> Facility Name: e-Profile ID: Inspection Date: Observation Yes No N/A Unknown Inspector Notes USP Reference Results for all plates are recorded for each sample and did not exceed USP <797> Table 8 action levels (or internal action levels if more restrictive).
+National Association of Boards of Pharmacy® Universal Inspection Form Sterile Compounding Inspection f for US P < < 7 9 7> Facility Name: "Name","DBA_Name" e-Profile ID: Inspection Date: Observation Yes No N/A Unknown Inspector Notes USP Reference 41.6 Results for all plates are recorded for each sample and did not exceed USP <797> Table 8 action levels (or internal action levels if more restrictive).
 ISO Class 5: >3 cfu/media device ISO Class 7: >5 cfu/media device ISO Class 8: > 50 cfu/media device Inspector note: Per USP <797>, if two sampling media devices are collected at a single location, all recovered growth on each must be documented and action levels applied to each sampling media device separately.
 6.3.3 Table 8 41.7 For any surface sample locations exceeding action levels, pharmacy works with the assistance of a microbiologist to identify any microorganisms recovered to the genus level.
-Inspector note: Per USP <797>, an attempt must be made (meaning the lab attempted to identify the microorganisms and was unsuccessful).
+Inspector note: Per USP &lt;797&gt;, an attempt must be made (meaning the lab attempted to identify the microorganisms and was unsuccessful).
 6.3.3 41.8 For any areas that exceed action levels, an investigation is conducted to determine cause, and a corrective action plan is implemented.
 6.3.3 Compounding Personal Hygiene and Garbing 42.0 Does the pharmacy have a process to ensure all personnel entering the compounding area adhere to restrictions intended to minimize the risk of contamination in compliance with USP <797> standards?
-3.1 Compounding personnel are required to report conditions that may contaminate the sterile preparation and environment to the designated person(s).
+3.1 42.1 Compounding personnel are required to report conditions that may contaminate the sterile preparation and environment to the designated person(s).
 Inspector note: Per USP <797>, examples of conditions that have a higher risk of contaminating the CSP and sterile environment includes: rashes, recent tattoos, oozing sores, conjunctivitis, or active respiratory infections.
 3, 3.1

-National Association of Boards of Pharmacy® Universal Inspection Form Sterile Compounding Inspection for USP <797> Facility Name: e-Profile ID: Inspection Date: Observation Yes No N/A Unknown Inspector Notes USP Reference 42.2 The designated person(s) is responsible for evaluating whether compounding personnel should be excluded from working in compounding areas before their conditions have been resolved.
+National Association of Boards of Pharmacy® Universal Inspection Form Sterile Compounding Inspection f US P < (79) 7> Facility Name: "Name","DBA_Name" e-Profile ID: Inspection Date: Observation Yes No N/A Unknown Inspector Notes USP Reference e The designated person(s) is responsible for evaluating whether compounding personnel should be excluded from working in compounding areas before their conditions have been resolved.
 Inspector note: Per USP <797>, the designated person(s) may permit accommodations as long as the quality of the CSP and environment will not be affected.
 3, 3.1 42.3 Any accommodations permitted by the designated person(s) are documented.
-3.1 42.4 Food (including mints, gum, etc) and drinks are not permitted in anterooms, buffer rooms, or segregated compounding areas.
+3.1 42.4 Food (including mints, gum, etc.) and drinks are not permitted in anterooms, buffer rooms, or segregated compounding areas.
 3.1 43.0 Does the pharmacy stock the necessary garb to ensure minimum garbing requirements are continuously met in compliance with USP <797> standards?
-3.3 The pharmacy stocks gowns and/or coveralls that are low-lint with sleeves that fit snugly around the wrists and an enclosed neck.
-3.3 The pharmacy stocks shoe covers that are low lint.
+3.3 43.1 The pharmacy stocks gowns and/or coveralls that are low lint with sleeves that fit snugly around the wrists and an enclosed neck.
+3.3 43.2 The pharmacy stocks shoe covers that are low lint.
 3.3 43.3 The pharmacy stocks head covers that are low lint and cover the hair and ears.
 3.3